 Most of the pictures in the collection come from the celebrated electoral picture gallery at Dusseldorf, including Rembrandt's Passion Series and Self-Portrait of 1629, Portrait of Willem Croes by Frans Hals as well as the extremely poetic Flea Catcher by Gerrit ter Borch.
 The collection is especially rich in Dutch landscape (Landscape with Church and Village by Van Ruisdael) and genre.

-The Alte Pinakothek houses one of the world's finest collects which includes more than 800 paintings spanning from the 14th to the 18th century.
+The Alte Pinakothek houses one of the world's finest collects which includes more than 800 paintings spanning from the fourteenth to the eighteenth century.
 Such masterpieces as Albrecht Dürer's Self-Portrait, Rogier van der Weyden's Columbia Altarpiece and the first Raphael to be brought to Germany, the Canigani Holy Family The scope and quality of the Flemish artists Rubens, Van Dyck and Jordaens is unique collection.
-The Alte Pinakothek also boasts masterpieces by Titian, Tintoretto, Murillo Velásquez and Chardin.
+The Alte Pinakothek also boasts masterpieces by Titian, Tintoretto, Murillo Velázquez and Chardin.